There are animal products in wine, unfortunately.

-Wines that are unfined and unfiltered are suitable for vegans.
+- Wines that are unfined are suitable for vegans.

 Produced from 100% Shiraz in the McLaren Vale in Southern Australia this wine has a brilliant story!
 The wine was named after the winemakers faithful Labrador/Kelpie.
 Every vintage Jim Jim (the dog) would eat Shiraz grapes only when they were ripe for the picking, so with viticultural skills like that Hugh Hamilton (The Winemaker) decided he should get his own brand.
 Jim Jim went to the big kennel in the sky in November 2010 but his talent is remembered in his wines.

-Where can I find Vegan Wines On Pull The Cork?
+Where can I find wines suitable for vegans on Pull The Cork?

 We’re always here to help!
 The great news is that we have a vegan category on our shop page.
 We currently list a lot of vegan wines, but this number is soon to increase!